 Foreign-trained graduates of the International Arbitration LL.M.
 Program may sit for the Bar Exam in several states without a J.D. degree, the most common being New York and California.
 After being admitted to any bar in the United States, graduates may practice federal law in any of the 50 states, serve as corporate counsel within a corporation anywhere in the United States.
 In addition, many states, including California, Florida, New York and Washington D.C., allow experienced foreign-trained lawyers to work a foreign legal consultant without being admitted to the bar in the United States.

 Foreign-trained law graduates of the International Arbitration LL.M.
-Program may qualify for a employment authorization for a one-year period of optional practical training (OPT) in the United States immediately following their graduation from the program.
+Program may qualify for an employment authorization for a one-year period of optional practical training (OPT) in the United States immediately following their graduation from the program.
 The OPT provides students with a valuable opportunity to gain practical experience in the United States prior to returning to their home countries (or to seeking permanent employment in the United States).

 Miami Law students and graduates have been working around the globe with prestigious arbitration firms and institutions as well as international corporations in post-graduation, summer and practicum positions.
 See the articles, "LLM Graduates Practice International Arbitration in Firms Worldwide" and "Making an Impact Around the Globe: International Arbitration LLM Alumni."
 Explore the International Arbitration Alumni Network in 6 Continents & 30+ Cities: